justjake/quickjs-emscripten/doc/quickjs-emscripten-core/classes/QuickJSDeferredPromise.md

 > **new QuickJSDeferredPromise**(`args`): [`QuickJSDeferredPromise`](QuickJSDeferredPromise.md)

-Use [[QuickJSContext.newPromise]] to create a new promise instead of calling this constructor directly.
+Use [QuickJSContext#newPromise](QuickJSContext.md#newpromise) to create a new promise instead of calling this constructor directly.

 #### Parameters